 This can put younger businesses at a disadvantage.
 You aren’t allowed to ignore reinvestment for tax purposes or write it off the way you would if you weren’t a pass-through entity.
 Some businesses elect not to be taxed as a pass-through entity until they’ve built themselves to a point where they’re comfortable with their upward trajectory for this very reason.

 If you are a business owner concerned with these implications, there may be suitable solutions to this dilemma.
-You can consult with a local business tax professional about your plans and the options available to you before you make any major decisions regarding your tax classification.
+You can consult with business formation experts or a local business tax professional about your plans and the options available to you before you make any major decisions regarding your tax classification.
+A business type comparison tool can also help you understand the advantages and disadvantages of each structure.

 How Does Being a Flow-Through Entity Affect State Tax?